marek-cel/fightersfs/README.md

-# FIGHTERS
+# FightersFS
-FIGHTERS is an arcade style combat flight simulation game.
+FightersFS is an arcade style combat flight simulation game.
 It was originally developed as two seperate games (Fighters over the Pacific and Fighters: Polish Aces) for the Android platform.

 ## Installation